emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ---
 layout: post
-published: false
+published: true
-title: "Learning NixOS"
+title: "DRAFT: Learning NixOS"
 ---

-# Learning NixOS
+# DRAFT: Learning NixOS and its Nix Package Manager

+{:.callout}
+This post is currently in "Draft" status.
+That means it's subject to change without me noting said changes.

-I've been daily driving Nix for over half a year now.
+I've been daily driving NixOS for over half a year now.
 I'm still just a beginner, but I'm slowly learning enough to be dangerous.
-The more I use it, the more I am convinced that it's the "correct" way to run software.
+The more I use it, the more I'm convinced that it's the "correct" way to run software.

 It reminds me a lot of when I learned Git.
-At first, Git was just a collection of arcane commands posing as an alternative to subversion.
+At first, Git was just a collection of arcane commands posing as an alternative to Subversion.
 But the more I used it, the more I became convinced that it was the "correct" way to version control source files.

 My "aha" moment for Git was when I realized how cheap branches and tags were, and how they allowed me to easily create checkpoints anytime I wanted.
 That meant that if I wanted to hack together an experimental feature just to see if it was possible -- I could create a checkpoint and then try it!
 If it didn't work, I could throw away the changes (or even check them into a branch if I wanted to try again later) and go back to where I started.
 Almost instantly.
 In other words: _Git made running big experiments cheap and risk free_.

-I'm on the cusp of the same "aha" moment with Nix.
-At the moment, I can confidently say that _Nix makes running big experiments risk free_, but I still have a bit to learn before I can add the "_cheap_" qualifier.
-I have no doubt that Nix is fully capable of making big experiments "_cheap_".
-My current inability to do so with Nix is only because I'm currently climbing the learning curve.
-It was no different with Git.
+My "aha" moment for NixOS was when I realized that I could put any piece of software on my system, including its _entire_ dependency graph, without affecting any other piece of software that's already on my system.
+At the moment, I can confidently say that _NixOS makes running big experiments risk free_, but I still have a bit to learn before I can add the "_cheap_" qualifier.
+I have no doubt that NixOS is fully capable of making big experiments "_cheap_"; my current inability to make it do so is due only to my lack of knowledge.

-Climbing the learning curve.
-To that end, I did a deep dive into Nix this weekend, trying to get an idea of how it does what it does.
+I'm still climbing the NixOS learning curve.
+To that end, I did a deep dive into NixOS this weekend, trying to get an idea of how it does what it does.
 My learnings follow.

 ## Documentation

-I've read some things on the [Nix Wiki](https://wiki.nixos.org/wiki/NixOS_Wiki) and I've read quite bit of the [Nix Pills](https://nixos.org/guides/nix-pills/00-preface.html) (and followed along by running their examples).
+I've read some things on the [NixOS Wiki](https://wiki.nixos.org/wiki/NixOS_Wiki) and I've read quite bit of the [Nix Pills](https://nixos.org/guides/nix-pills/00-preface.html) (and followed along by running their examples).

 Both are fine resources... but they always left me wanting.
 It always seemed that they were too precise about things I didn't care about and too imprecise about things I did care about.